-The changes in the aortas of our mouse cohorts are due to normal maturation and atherogenesis induced changes in these vessels as well as to plaque formation in the ApoE-/- mice.
+Atherogenesis and Vessel Maturation Lead to Distinct Proteome Changes in the Aorta - The changes in the aortas of our mouse cohorts are because of normal maturation and atherogenesis induced changes in these vessels as well as to plaque formation in the Apo $E^{-/-}$ mice.
 Note that these plaques constitute only a few percent of aorta mass, requiring accurate and in-depth differential quantification of the proteomes.
-From our dataset, we first calculated protein changes of all four QDPS fractions together, taking advantage of the accurate MaxLFQ normalization implemented in the MaxQuant software (48).
-Vessel maturation likely occurs to the same extend in both genotypes, whereas atherogenesis-specific changes should only manifests in the ApoE-/- and high-fat fed mice.
+From our data set, we first calculated protein changes of all four QDPS fractions together, taking advantage of the accurate MaxLFQ normalization implemented in the MaxQuant software (48).
+Vessel maturation likely occurs to the same extend in both genotypes, whereas atherogenesis-specific changes should only manifest in the Apo $E^{-/-}$ and high-fat fed mice.
 To define significantly regulated proteins, we therefore performed one-way ANOVA analysis between the genotypes in all of the three time points.
-Requiring a minimum fold change of 1.5-fold over the average expression level in the biological replicates resulted in 182 significantly regulated proteins in cohort 1 at a False Discovery Rate (FDR) below 0.05 (Supplementary Table 2; Fig. 2A).
-Comparing the expression changes of this set of proteins in the independent cohort 2, revealed very high reproducibility of fold changes (R = 0.91), clearly validating our findings (Fig. 2B).
+Requiring a minimum fold change of 1.5-fold over the average expression level in the biological replicates resulted in 182 significantly regulated proteins in cohort 1 at a False Discovery Rate (FDR) below 0.05 (supplemental Table S2; Fig. 2A).
+Comparing the expression changes of this set of proteins in the independent cohort 2, revealed very high reproducibility of fold changes (r = 0.91), clearly validating our findings (Fig. 2B).

 Unsupervised hierarchical clustering of significantly regulated proteins revealed four major groups (Fig. 2A).
-While Cluster 2 and 3 contain proteins regulated in response to vessel maturation independently of the genotype, the ones in Cluster 1 and 4 were specifically regulated during atherogenesis in ApoE-/- mice.
-Cluster 4 contained a large number of known factors related to atherosclerotic plaque development that were upregulated at the 16 week and particularly the 24 week time points in the knock-out mice.
-This included the endothelial expressed vascular cell adhesion molecule-1 (Vcam-1) responsible for recruitment of immune cells (49), the macrophage derived Cathepsins B and D (Ctsb / Ctsd) (50), Galectin-3 (Mac2) (51), as well as apoptosis inhibitor of macrophage (AIM/Cd5I) (52), serving as positive controls for atherogenesis mediated recruitment and invasion of monocytes.
-The proteins with highest regulation in response to the genotype were also robustly enriched in individual t-test comparisons of ApoE-/- and wild type aortas at the three different time points (Supplementary Figure S2A-C).
+Although Cluster 2 and 3 contain proteins regulated in response to vessel maturation independently of the genotype, the ones in Cluster 1 and 4 were specifically regulated during atherogenesis in ApoE-/- mice.
+Cluster 4 contained a large number of known factors related to atherosclerotic plaque development that were up-regulated at the 16 week and particularly the 24 week time points in the knock-out mice.
+This included the endothelial expressed vascular cell adhesion molecule-1 (Vcam-1) responsible for recruitment of immune cells (49), the macrophage derived Cathepsins B and D (Ctsb/Ctsd) (50), Galectin-3 (Mac2) (51), as well as apoptosis inhibitor of macrophage (AIM/Cd5l) (52), serving as positive controls for atherogenesis mediated recruitment and invasion of monocytes.
+The proteins with highest regulation in response to the genotype were also robustly enriched in individual t test comparisons of ApoE-/- and wild type aortas at the three different time points (supplemental Fig. S2A-S2C).

-Bioinformatic 'annotation enrichment analysis' in Cluster 4 revealed a high prevalence of proteins of the matrisome compartment (25, 26), immune cell gene signatures (45, 46) (p < 0.01), as well as of the gene lists "atherosclerosis" and "vascular lesion" from Ingenuity pathway analysis (IPA) (p < $10^{-11}$ ; Fig. 2C, Supplementary Table 3).
-Further supporting our analysis, Cluster 4 was specifically enriched for Gene Ontology (GO) annotations related to known molecular processes in atherogenesis, including 'chemotaxis' (p < $10^{-4}$ ), 'integrin binding' (p < $10^{-7}$ ) and 'secreted' protein (p < $10^{-32}$ ).
-Interestingly, proteins related to 'morphology of bone' (p < $10^{-7}$ ) and 'mineralization of bone' (p < $10^{-3}$ ) were also enriched, pointing to vascular calcification a crucial event in atherogenesis.
-Our proteomic data directly provides the identity of the proteins responsible for these annotation enrichments (Supplementary Table 4).
+Bioinformatic "annotation enrichment analysis" in Cluster 4 revealed a high prevalence of proteins of the matrisome compartment (25, 26), immune cell gene signatures (45, 46) (p <0.01), as well as of the gene lists "atherosclerosis" and "vascular lesion" from Ingenuity pathway analysis (IPA) (p <10-11; Fig. 2C, supplemental Table S3).
+Further supporting our analysis, Cluster 4 was specifically enriched for Gene Ontology (GO) annotations related to known molecular processes in atherogenesis, including "chemotaxis" ( $p < 10^{-4}$ ), "integrin binding" ( $p < 10^{-7}$ ) and "secreted" protein (p < $10^{-32}$ ).
+Interestingly, proteins related to "morphology of bone" $(p < 10^{-7})$ and "mineralization of bone" $(p < 10^{-3})$ were also enriched, pointing to vascular calcification a crucial event in atherogenesis.
+Our proteomic data directly provides the identity of the proteins responsible for these annotation enrichments (supplemental Table S4).